hapax/hapax.github.io/assets/simple-physics.md

 #### 2.3.
 Usage notes<a id="sec-2-3" name="sec-2-3"></a>

 Dimensional analysis has its limits.
-First of all, since we throw away numbers, it is usually only good up to an overall numerical factor.
+First of all, since we throw away numbers, it only good up to an overall numerical factor.
 In the first example involving pumpkins, I sneakily chose quantities so that the missing numerical factor was $1$, but in the second, we were off by